 A standard battery of autonomic tests (including tests of cardiovagal, vasomotor adrenergic and sudomotor function) is often used to investigate the integrity of the autonomic nervous system in patients with suspected autonomic disorders.
 However, it is the AANEM’s position that the exact battery of tests may vary from patient to patient depending on the clinical scenario.
 Tests that assess the clinically relevant pathways are recommended.

 The AANEM recommends the following series of tests as reliable and reproducible.

 The AANEM does not recommend pharmacologic testing to induce changes in blood pressure.
 Additional changes in monitored systolic or diastolic blood pressure and heart rate must be appropriately reviewed as obtained (on-site), prior to dismissing the patient.
 This step is necessary to determine if test repetition is required for any reasons including technical concerns and also to determine what other diagnostic tests are required.

+If not otherwise contraindicated, medications that may confound the results of autonomic testing should be held for an appropriate period of time before testing is done.
 Before results can be interpreted as normal or abnormal, it is important that the physician consider other factors that can cause an abnormal result including the beat-to-beat blood pressure setting, room temperature, ambient humidity, tobacco, caffeine or medication use, or any other improper setting including the participation of the patient.
 The physician interpreting the studies should understand the factors that could cause abnormalities and interpret them in the context of the test when determining a diagnosis.